EdJoPaTo/grammy-inline-menu/README.md

 `deleteMenuFromContext` tries to help you with that:
 It tries to delete the menu.
-If that does not work the keyboard is removed from the message so the user will not accidentally press something.
+If that does not work the keyboard is removed from the message, so the user will not accidentally press something.

 ```ts
 menuTemplate.interact('Delete the menu', 'unique', {